 Headaches are an important symptom of Lyme disease, since the disease can cause inflammation throughout the body.
 Part of that inflammation can affect blood vessels in the brain and around the head, which leads to pain and discomfort.
 If headaches aren’t normally a part of life and they suddenly become an issue, it’s always wise to find out why.
 Don’t rule out other causes, but also consider getting tested for Lyme disease.

 Spending time outdoors in the summer months can be very enjoyable, but you don’t want to pick up Lyme disease as a souvenir of your vacation.
 Wear repellant and proper clothing to protect yourself, check for ticks when arriving home and make sure you see your healthcare professional if you have any symptoms of Lyme disease.
-Quick treatment can minimize your symptoms and prevent long-term side-effects.
+Quick treatment can minimize your symptoms and decrease your risks for long term symptoms.

 ~Here’s to Your Healthy Ascension